-It can be accessed through the in-band PCIe bus or out-of-band LAN port.
-ArcHTTP is used to launch the in-band web browser-based McRAID storage manager.
-The firmware-embedded web browser-based McRAID storage manager allows local or remote to access it from any standard internet browser via a LAN or WAN with no software or patches required.
+It can also be accessed through the out-of-band LAN port.
+The firmware-embedded web browser-based storage manager allows local or remote to access it from any standard internet browser via a LAN or WAN with no software or patches required.
 The firmware contains SMTP manager monitors all system events and user can select either single or multiple user notifications to be sent via LAN with "Plain English" e-mails.
 The firmware-embedded SNMP agent allows remote to monitor events via LAN with no SNMP agent required.
-Use the McRAID storage manager to:
+Use the storage manager to: